-So we have the definitions which seem pretty straightforward, but what about the connotations?
+So we have the definitions of both immigrant and expat in France which seem pretty straightforward, but what about the connotations?
+They’re loaded terms.

 And what about the fact that expats return home at some point in most cases.
 Does that make their struggles any less real while they’re experiencing them abroad?

-Expats are only living abroad temporarily whereas immigrants move to a new country for good.
-To escape hardships at home and seek out a better life?
+People commonly think that expats are only living abroad temporarily whereas immigrants move to a new country for good.
+Are they escaping hardships at home to seek out a better life?
 Maybe.
 Expats have the opportunity to choose whereas most immigrants aren’t looking to return to their birth country.
 Or are we/they?